KeithAngelo/PROJECT_CHESS/README.md

 by implementing this, whenever a Chess piece has been captured, the terminal will print :

 **`A BISHOP has been captured`** or **`A PAWN has been captured`** depending what piece has been captured

-# Utility

-## **`PieceColor`** enums

-A PieceColor is an <a href = "https://www.youtube.com/watch?v=TCMhP8trGwY&ab_channel=BroCode">enum</a> that contains the different colors a Chess Piece can be.
-It is used in a variety of functions in the project, and is useful as a method of identifying things like which pieces are allowed to be moved, and whose turn it is.

-Here are the set constants :

-    PieceColor.WHITE
-    PieceColor.BLACK

-These constants can be used as arguements in functions, Here is an example :

-    public boolean isWhite (PieceColor color) {
-        if (color == PieceColor.WHITE) {
-            return true;
-        } else {
-            return false;
-        }
-    }

-This sample code will return `true` if the arguement PieceColor is white, and `false` if otherwise.

-## **`PieceType`** enums

-A PieceColor is an <a href = "https://www.youtube.com/watch?v=TCMhP8trGwY&ab_channel=BroCode">enum</a> that contains the different types a Chess Piece can be.
-This is useful as a way of identifying the type of a piece.

-Here are the set constants :

-    PieceType.PAWN
-    PieceType.BISHOP
-    PieceType.KNIGHT
-    PieceType.ROOK
-    PieceType.QUEEN
-    PieceType.KING

-These constants can be used as arguements in functions, Here is an example :

-    public void talkToKing (PieceType type) {
-        if (type == PieceType.QUEEN) {
-            System.out.println("Hello King !");
-        }

-        else {
-            System.out.println("You are not a king, but hello!");
-        }
-    }

-If the given arguement is `PieceType.KING` , then the function will print this to the terminal

-    Hello King !

-Otherwise, it will print

-     You are not a king, but hello!

-## `PieceType` methods

-Each PieceType contains an Integer that represents the value of the piece.
-The greater the value of the piece, the larger this integer is.

-Here are the weighted values :

-    PAWN(1),
-    KING(0),
-    QUEEN(8),
-    BISHOP(3),
-    ROOK(5),
-    KNIGHT(3);

-this weighted value can be accessed with the **`getWeight()`** method.

-Here is an example method :

-    public void printValue(PieceType type){
-        System.out.println("The value of the piece is " + type.getWeight())
-    }

-When this code is run :

-    PieceType bishop = PieceType.BISHOP;
-    printValue(bishop);

-This will be printed in the terminal

-    The value of the piece is 3